NiranjanLakra/Powershell_Tricks_python/README.md

 # Powershell_Tricks_python
-This section includes small python programs written for my specific needs
+This section includes small python programs written for my specific needs, I Hope this helps you in some way :)